brunocyh/Online_Job_Scrapper/Online Job Scraper/READ_ME.txt

 ---- Disclaimer!! ----
 This algorithm is violent in nature, it is definietly not for commercial use and it is not build for that purpose.
 It is build for personal / educational usage only by Bruno.
 The author will NOT be responsible for any losses / legal issues involved in the use of it.
+Please inform me if this algorithm impact any stakeholders, I will delete it from cloud immediately.
 @Copyright retained by Bruno Cheung, 2018

 ---- What is it? ----